-[Theory] Marvel’s Defenders Alludes Iron Fist Becoming Daredevil
+Marvel’s ‘The Defenders’ Alludes To Iron Fist Becoming Daredevil

-The union of the four Marvel Studios Netflix shows is finally on the small screen as the Defenders premiered this weekend.
-It takes it street-level heroes and presents them with a force of reckoning that’s touched each show: The Hand.
-While the show may be over (depending on if you binged it the way I did), the narrative threads laid out for the future seasons of Marvel Netflix universe.
-Though one of the bigger things hinted is Danny donning the Daredevil suit in the future.
+The union of the four Marvel Studios Netflix shows is finally on the small screen as The Defenders premiered this weekend.
+It takes street-level heroes and presents them with a force of reckoning that’s touched each show: The Hand.
+While the show may be over (depending on if you binged it the way I did), the narrative threads laid out the future seasons of Marvel Netflix universe.
+Warning: there are spoilers ahead for The Defenders.
+If you have not finished, please stop reading now.

+One of the bigger things hinted at is Danny donning the Daredevil suit in the future.

 During the Ed Brubaker and Michael Lark run on Daredevil, Matt Murdock has finally been imprisoned for the crime of being a vigilante.
-It’s hard on Matt, but eventually there is a new Devil of Hell’s Kitchen continuing the legacy of crime fighting in the neighborhood (read Daredevil #87).
+It’s hard on Matt, but eventually there is a new Devil of Hell’s Kitchen continuing the legacy of crime fighting in the neighborhood.
+This happens in Daredevil #87.
 The reason behind Danny Rand’s impersonation of the Hell’s Kitchen masked vigilante is to create an alibi for Matt Murdock.

 To harness your chi you must learn inner peace. pic.twitter.com/EuaYaiB2Se